 As someone who practices a Jungian approach, it can be helpful to discuss dreams, symbology, archetypes, the unconscious, or Jung's theory of personality typology (more popularly known as the Myers-Briggs Type Indicator or MBTI).
 Though by no means a requirement, dreams can be another angle to approach expressions of the unconscious, helping us to shed light on or show us a new view of our situation.
 Additionally, I encourage bringing in artwork of any kind (such as writings, drawings, or music), regardless of artistic skill, to explore as a symbolic expression.
 The extent to which I use Jungian theory explicitly varies from one therapeutic relationship to the next.

 I've worked with all ages and races, older and younger men and women, people across the socio-economic spectrum, and individuals suffering with every kind of mental health issue.

 My training and experience has included working at a crisis hotline, community mental health clinics, and a partial hospitalization program (PHP).
 In addition, I had two years of pre-doctoral training at the Jung Institute of San Francisco, and my postdoctoral training was at the counseling center of St. Mary's College.

 The variety of these formative experiences has helped me to become a well-rounded and capable therapist.

-Although not an exhaustive list, or categories I am restricted to, here are some areas I have developed specialization in:
+Although not an exhaustive list, or categories I am restricted to, here are some populations and topic areas I specialize in: